-Pressing the welding-time control (25) causes the programming menu to be launched.
+Pressing the welding-time control (27) causes the programming menu to be launched.
 In the first step, use the arrow key to select the program slot into which you want to store your custom settings.
 Then save your data by pressing the button with the blue dot.
-The process can be aborted at any time without saving the data by pressing the welding time regulator (25).
+The process can be aborted at any time without saving the data by pressing the welding time regulator (27).
+Stored data cannot be deleted, only overwritten.

 The following screen provides the option of assigning a program name to the stored settings.
 The program name can be comprised of up to 10 characters and can be made up of upper and lower case letters and special characters.
-The welding time regulator

-(25) enables the active cursor position to be selected and the power regulator (26) enables selection of the desired characters.
+The welding time regulator (27) enables the active cursor position to be selected and the power regulator (22) enables selection of the desired characters.